TriumphLLC/Blend4Web/doc_src/developers_advanced.rst

 * reporting about unused variables and functions (dead code),
 * checking the syntax of shaders,
 * checking the conformance of shaders to the import/export mechanism,
-* removing odd or repetitive tokens: spaces, endlines and semicolons.
+* removing odd or repetitive tokens: spaces, line ends and semicolons.

 .. index:: compiling shaders; obfuscation